One of the worst feelings is making it to 5 o’clock and not being able to check off as many items on your to-do list as you wanted to.

 When you can tangibly see that it took you two hours to write a newsletter that should have only taken you 30 minutes, you begin to realize where you are sinking your time.

 At the end of each day, evaluate how you spent your time.
-The more you do this, the easier it will be to get in a routine of dedicating your time to your tasks the way you should without even having to watch the clock.
+The more you do this, the easier it will be to get into a routine of dedicating your time to your tasks the way you should without even having to watch the clock.

 4. Continue to challenge yourself, but know when to take a break